gperrin01/ga_w8_livechat_node/readme.md

-A nice simple chat that's working can serve as backbone for a more complex one.
+A nice simple chat that's working and can serve as backbone for a more complex one.
 Our second Node/Express homework, which should be looked at for reference rather than the first one.

 This time learning how to use Socket.io and adding an http Server

 The homework was quite frustrating as we had to follow along instructions, which sometimes makes me do things in an automated way instead of taking the time to understand what happens.
 I'm glad I went back to it later to ensure I had the socket logic clearer.